Dead Space: Rebuilding the Iconic Plasma Cutter - IGN First - NewsBreak

 IGN

-Pokemon: Skuntank (Lv.
-36), Grafaiai (Lv.
-36) Located northwest of the Team Star Poison base on a mountain.
+Pokemon: Banette (Lv.
+37), Glaceon (Lv.
+37) Located southwest of the Glaseado Mountain Watchtower on a mountain near a rock.

 IGN